-Selling, general and administrative expense increased for the fiscal year ended January 31, 2015 compared to the fiscal year ended January 31, 2014 primarily due to an additional \$5.7 million in compensation as a result of increases in headcount and stock-based compensation from issuance of options and restricted stock units for newly hired employees, our annual evergreen stock program for existing employees and the employee stock purchase plan.
-In addition, we incurred approximately \$0.7 million of additional expenditures on outside professional services to support the continued development of our enterprise resource planning system, to meet the requirements of the Sarbanes-Oxley Act, and the compliance requirements of being a public company for the fiscal year ended January 31, 2015.
+Selling, general and administrative expense increased for fiscal year 2018 compared to fiscal year 2017 primarily due to increased stock-based compensation expense of approximately \$3.0 million as a result of the issuance of options and restricted stock units for newly hired employees, our annual evergreen stock program for existing employees and performance stock program for executives.
+The increase was also attributable to approximately \$1.2 million of additional expenditures on outside professional services in fiscal year 2018 to support our business.